Jaxydog/AstralWiki/docs/index.md

 !!!
 INFO
     These pages are a work in progress, so content may be scarce or even entirely absent.

-    Assume all pages and page contents are subject to change.
+    You should assume that all pages and their contents are subject to change.